This homemade Poppyseed Dressing recipe is made with 7 simple ingredients for a light and creamy salad dressing or dip. Way better than store-bought!

 - Massaged kale salad with winter fruit

-- Arugula salad
+- Spinach avocado salad

 - Healthy coleslaw – swap out the dressing for this one instead!

 This poppy seed dressing recipe tastes even better with time to marinate and let all the flavors meld.
 I recommend making it a few hours in advance and storing it in the fridge until you’re ready to use it.

 Shake or stir the dressing before each use, as yogurt can settle on the walls of the container a bit.